-“Has Maya ever fallen overboard” That’s the first question most people ask when I tell them that our home is a sailboat.
-“Wow, how amazing” they invariably say, staring at me with raised eyebrows that really say “we are never signing up for a play date at your place!”
-Admittedly, ours is a very unconventional lifestyle, not only because our home floats but also because as travel journos (I write, Dave shoots), we are raising our little homeschooled vegetarian on the move.
+“Has Maya ever fallen overboard” That’s the question I get asked the most when people discover that our home is a sailboat.
+“Wow, how amazing” they invariably say, staring at me with raised eyebrows that really say “how do play dates go down at your place?”
+Admittedly, ours is a rather unconventional lifestyle, not only because our home floats but also because as travel journos (I write, Dave shoots), we are raising our rapidly growing, homeschooled vegetarian on the move.

-When a child comes along, it takes remarkable will to maintain an alternative lifestyle with all its apparent inconveniences, especially when everyone around you assumes that you will eventually settle into a routine with a single address, a playgroup membership and a whole bunch of white goods.
+When a child comes along, it takes remarkable will to maintain or initiate an alternative lifestyle with all its apparent inconveniences and risks.
+This is especially true if those around you expect you to settle into a more grounded routine with a single address, a playgroup membership and a whole bunch of white goods.

 While living aboard is not always easy – we live in each other’s pockets and without many of the usual conveniences of city life – it’s a totally awesome living solution for three itchy-footed travellers like us!
 Boat life is busy and there’s always something to fix, stow, clean and cook (and sometimes kids to fix/stow/clean too).
 When your boat becomes your family home, it also becomes your office, school room, playroom, and the place where your kids bloom before your very eyes.
 You get your kids full-time – for better or worse – and while the messes can be epic, the rewards are immense.